-I am persuing my doctoral studies from Centre for Technology Alternatives for Rural Areas (CTARA) at Indian Institute of Technology Bombay (IIT-B).
-My research is on creating Android games, for providing refresher training, evaluation on maternal and child health and nutrition for the Anganwadi workers or community health workers in India, with a special focus on the first 1000 days of life.
-My research theme is HCI for Development (HCI4D), developing ICT tools for emerging users, who are less literate and less tech-savvy.
-You can check my published research paper in the Research section and designed app in Google PlayStore.
+Currently I am persuing my doctoral studies from Centre for Technology Alternatives for Rural Areas (CTARA) at Indian Institute of Technology Bombay (IIT-B).
+I am an awardee of the Prime Mininster Research Fellowship for Doctoral Studies (PMRF) in collaboration with UNICEF as the Industry Partner.
+I have done my Master of Design (M.Des.) from the Industrial Design Centre (IDC) at the Indian Institute of Technology Bombay (IIT-B), one of the top tech institute in India.
+Currently I am working on creating Android games, for providing refresher training, evaluation on maternal and child health and nutrition for the Anganwadi workers or community health workers in India, with a special focus on the first 1000 days of life.
+My research theme is HCI for Development (HCI4D), developing ICT tools for emerging users of smartphones, who are less literate and less tech-savvy.
+You can check my published research papers in the Research section and designed app in Google PlayStore.

 My interest lies in working with big-geospatial data on public-health, economy, development indicators, etc. and turn big datasets into explorative and interactive data visualizations.

 You can check the Data Visualization project of Covid-19 cases in India (State and District wise) in the Projects section.

 Refresher Training through Quiz App for capacity building of Community Healthcare Workers or Anganwadi Workers in India

 An android based quiz app was designed, following Anganwadi Workers training modules’ content and need assessment results.
 The study investigates the quiz app’s effectiveness and compares it with conventional classroom instruction, with a group of Anganwadi Workers, and discusses ways to make it an adequate substitute.